-Once the estimated transaction price is established, amounts are allocated to the performance obligations that have been identified.
+Once the estimated transaction price is established, amounts are allocated to identified performance obligations.
 The transaction price is generally allocated to each separate performance obligation on a relative standalone selling price basis.
-The Company must develop assumptions that require judgment to determine the standalone selling price (SSP) in order to account for these agreements.
-To determine the standalone selling price the Company's assumptions may include (i) assumptions regarding the probability of obtaining marketing approval for the drug candidate, (ii) estimates regarding the timing of and the expected costs to develop and commercialize the drug candidate, (iii) estimates of future cash flows from potential product sales with respect to the drug candidate and (iv) appropriate discount and tax rates.
+The Company must develop assumptions that require judgment to determine the standalone selling price (SSP) to account for these agreements.
+To determine the standalone selling price the Company's assumptions may include (i) assumptions regarding the probability of obtaining marketing approval for the drug candidate, (ii) estimates regarding the timing of and the expected costs to develop and commercialize the drug candidate, (iii) estimates regarding the timing of and the expect to the drug candidate and (iv) appropriate discount and tax rates.
 Standalone selling prices used to perform the initial allocation are not updated after contract inception.
 The Company does not include a financing component to its estimated transaction price at contract inception unless it estimates that certain performance obligations will not be satisfied within one year.